jlevy/og-equity-compensation/README.md

     - Sections are organized into individual points, so it’s easier to read, refer back to, contribute to, and correct.
     - We link liberally, so we can define terms, include curated articles that have a lot more detail, and give credit where it is due.
 - Contributing:
-    - Please help by filing issues with corrections, suggestions, and improvements.
+    - Please help by [filing issues](https://github.com/jlevy/og-equity-compensation/issues) with corrections, suggestions, and improvements.
-    - PRs with changes are even better, but please keep them focused, so we can add items individually easily.
+    - [Pull requests](https://github.com/jlevy/og-equity-compensation/pulls) with changes are even better, but please keep them small and focused, so we can add items individually.
     - In addition, if you have specific questions that are likely of interest to others, feel free to file an issue with the question.
 We (or others) can answer, and it may lead to improvements to the guide.
 - *This guide is not legal or tax advice.* Talk to a professional if you need advice about your particular situation.
 See the full disclaimer below.